-The strategy — where third-party partners process orders and restaurants provide their delivery fleet — was put on the map by Pizza Hut when it partnered with Grubhub in February, but Panera's transition to a hybrid delivery network was the most eye-catching given its status as a delivery pioneer.
+The strategy — where third-party partners process orders and restaurants provide their delivery fleet — was put on the map by Pizza Hut when it partnered with Grubhub last spring, but Panera's transition to a hybrid delivery network was the most eye-catching given its status as a delivery pioneer.

-This protects the brands from quality concerns and can help ensure that target delivery times are met, Panera Chief Growth and Strategy Officer Dan Wegiel told Restaurant Dive in August.
+This protects the brands from quality concerns and can help ensure that target delivery times are met, Panera Chief Growth and Strategy Officer Dan Wegiel told Restaurant Dive last summer.

 Taziki's is testing this kind of hybrid delivery and third-party delivery at the same time.

-In Nashville and Richmond, Virginia, the Greek chain is piloting delivery with its drivers, and trying out delivery through Waitr in 12 markets, Simpson said.
+In Nashville and Richmond, Virginia, the Greek chain piloted delivery with its drivers, and tried out delivery through Waitr in 12 markets, Simpson said.
 Taziki's partnered with Waitr because it offered a path to integrate into its system, which allowed the restaurant to continue marketing directly to customers.
 This was crucial in case the brand needs to convert its diners away from third party in favor of its own delivery, he said.